 Virtual staging is the art of using computer generated furniture to stage empty homes.
-Since home staging can be very expensive, virtual staging offers a much more affordable alternative for realtors with smaller marketing budgets.
-If you want to learn more about virtual staging and see which virtual staging service we chose as the best value for realtors, check out our in-depth guide here.
+Since home staging can be very expensive, virtual staging offers a much more affordable alternative for real estate agents with smaller marketing budgets.
+If you want to learn more about virtual staging and see which virtual staging service we chose as the best value for real estate agents, check out our in-depth guide here.

 Over to You

-Have you come across any useful real estate terms that would be a benefit for new realtors?
+Have you come across any useful real estate terms that would be a benefit for new real estate agents?
 Let us know in the comments.